namoray/nineteen/docs/mining.md

 # Overview
-A miner consists of serveral parts, fitting into two categories:
+A miner consists of several parts, fitting into two categories:

 - Proxy
 - Workers